Package Leaflet: Information for the User

 Important things you should know about combined hormonal contraceptives (CHCs):

-Read this label carefully before starting to use Circlet, because it contains important information for you.
+Read the entire package leaflet carefully before starting to use Circlet, as it contains important information for you.

 You should not use Circlet if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

 If any of these circumstances occur for the first time while using Circlet, remove the ring immediately and consult your doctor.
-Meanwhile, use non-hormonal contraceptive measures.
+In the meantime, use non-hormonal contraceptive measures.

-Do not use Circlet if you have hepatitis C and are taking medicines that contain ombitasvir/paritaprevir/ritonavir and dasabuvir or glecaprevir/pibrentasvir (see also section 2.4 “Other medicines and Circlet”).
+Do not use Circlet if you have hepatitis C and are taking medications that contain ombitasvir/paritaprevir/ritonavir and dasabuvir or glecaprevir/pibrentasvir (see also section 2.4.
+"Other medicines and Circlet").

 2.2 Warnings and precautions

-Inform your doctor if the condition develops or worsens while you are using Circlet.
+If the condition develops or worsens while you are using Circlet, you should also inform your doctor.

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like Circlet increases your risk of suffering a blood clot compared with not using it.
+The use of a combined hormonal contraceptive like Circlet increases your risk of developing a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form: